edortie03/Simple_Students_Registration/README.md

 ## 1. Project Description

-The **Simple Student Self-Registration System (SSSRS)** is a beginner-level Django web application that allows students to register themselves into the system without the help of an administrator.
+The **Simple Student Self-Registration System (SSSRS)** is a beginner-level Django web application that allows students to register themselves into the system without administrator assistance.

-The system also provides basic administrative control to view registered students.
+The system also provides basic administrative functionality to view and manage registered students through the Django Admin Panel.

-This project is designed mainly for **learning purposes**, especially for beginners in **Django**, **Git**, and **GitHub collaboration**.
+This project is developed mainly for **learning purposes**, especially for beginners in **Django**, **Git**, and **GitHub collaboration**.

 ---

-## 2. Objectives
+## 2. Project Objectives

-* Allow students to create their own accounts (self-registration)
+* Allow students to create accounts through self-registration
 * Manage student information using Django ORM
 * Practice Django authentication and authorization
-* Support beginner-friendly team collaboration using GitHub
+* Support beginner-friendly collaboration using Git and GitHub

 ---

 ## 3. System Features

-Student Features
+### Student Features

 * Student self-registration
 * Login and logout
 * View personal profile information

-Admin Features
+### Admin Features

 * View all registered students
-* Manage users through Django Admin Panel
+* Manage users via the Django Admin Panel

 ---